itsho/github-spray/readme.md

 Hi.

-IMO, you simply cannot measure quality of any developer by the sheer amount of commits.
+IMO, you simply cannot measure quality of any developer by the amount of his/hers commits.

 Have a nice day :-)